-Copy and Cut functions are similar, as they both save the text, file, link, etc to the pasteboard.
+Copy and Cut functions are similar, as they save the text, file, link, etc. to the pasteboard.

 However, the difference between Copy and Cut is:

-- Copy makes a duplicate of the item leaving one copy in the original location and creating a second copy at the destination
+- Copy duplicates the item, leaving one copy in the original location and creating a second copy at the destination

 - Cut moves the original item from one place to another